Configuring An Azure Account for Speech to Text

-Configuring an Azure Account
+Configuring an Azure Account for Liberty Speech-to-Text

 Liberty Speech-to-Text facilities make use of the Microsoft Azure Speech-to-Text Engine.
 Therefore client accounts using these facilities must have an Azure account that is configured appropriately and that includes the required Azure services.
 Take the steps described below to create and configure an Azure account that can be used with the Liberty Speech-to-Text facilities.